jasonwilliams/anki/README.md

 - Test: What happens if the user hit save multiple times rapidly before Send To Deck completes when it occurs on save?
 - Don't send if no changes to file.
 Important for Send All command so it doesn't check every file every time needlessly.
 Probably need to add last-sent meta timestamp to compare to file mod time.
 - Make sure added features are working with "Send to Own Deck"
+- Auto-hide/collapse anki metadata in editor so you don't have to look at it.

 ## Known Issues

+- Send all can fail because AnkiConnect gets overwhelmed.
 - What should SendAll do if multiple workspaces?
 - At the moment, Nested header strategy ignores clozes, % sign and tags.
 I don't use any of this, so I am in no rush to add it.
 - Nested Header strategy ignores original author's use of title to send to own deck.